soulhotel/FF-ULTIMA/doc/New-Color-scheme.md

 Now that you have your New Shiny Theme, you can switch between the theme and others anytime in about:config

 Note: If you would like your theme to be included in future updates of FF ULTIMA you can share it through the github.

-You will be considered a Contributor to the FF ULTIMA Project by providing an alternate Style to many other Users of the theme.

-Your Color Scheme will be easily enabled and updated in future versions of FF ULTIMA.
+You would then be considered a Contributor to 'FF ULTIMA' by providing an alternate Style to many other Users of the theme.
+And Your Color Scheme will be easily enabled and kept updated with future versions of FF ULTIMA.

 To share your theme, you can submit a pull request (recommended) or open an issue, with the editted files.
-See also: [Color Scheme Presentation](https://github.com/soulhotel/FF-ULTIMA/tree/main/theme/color-schemes/catppuccin).
-This is a template for creditting yourself and presenting the color scheme.
+See also: [Color Scheme Presentation](https://github.com/soulhotel/FF-ULTIMA/tree/main/theme/color-schemes/catppuccin-Mocha).
+This folder can be seen as a template - for presenting your theme to Users.
+You can also creditting yourself, and perhaps providing additional details if necessary.

 With that said, I'll take care of the rest.
 Best regards, Soul Hotel.